Important considerations when buying an LMS

-The ability of an LMS to track and provide detailed analysis for the user as well as the administrator is one of their most consistent and reliable features.
+One of their most consistent and reliable features is the LMS’s ability to track and provide detailed analysis of learning data for the user as well as the administrator.
 Being able to monitor how your employees respond to the eLearning content is instrumental in optimising it to provide them with the best learning environment possible.

 Before purchasing an LMS, you need to consider what kind of detail you’ll require from this data.
 Certain proprietary options may only give you access to a limited range of analysis solutions, and so understanding whether this will suffice for your purposes is essential.

 What included is in the pricing?
 What is the cost?

 An LMS can either be self-hosted or cloud-hosted, and depending on which you choose, the cost can vary significantly.

 A self-hosted LMS generally allows for greater control and privacy, yet the costs of setting the system up and subsequently maintaining it can be sizable.
 In contrast, a cloud-hosted LMS comes with a team dedicated to providing maintenance, security, and problem-solving.
 However, your data will not be stored internally but instead off-site, meaning that you may not have as much control over it.

 In terms of pricing, there are different factors to take into account.
 The monthly or annual subscription cost, the price per additional user, and whether or not batch discounts are applicable are some of the more pertinent expenses in this regard, and knowing how these can vary is a great way of safeguarding your company from incurring any unexpected costs.